Golden Krust: History

 Golden Krust started as a bakery in 1949 built by Mavis and Ephraim Hawthorne in Saint Andrew, Jamaica, that served family recipes.
-Their son Lowell Hawthorne, Golden Krust's former President and CEO, opened the first U.S. restaurant in 1989 on Gun Hill Road in the Bronx.
+Their son Lowell Hawthorne, Golden Krust's former President and CEO, and his siblings opened the first U.S. restaurant in 1989 on Gun Hill Road in the Bronx.
 To open, the Hawthorne family, according to Business Opportunities Journal pooled $107,000, "using the Jamaican concept of susu, whereby everyone pitched in $100 a week to raise start-up money after banks refused them a loan."

-Jamaica's ambassador to the United States was present for the opening of the chain's fifth store in Atlanta, Georgia in 2009.

-The parent company later became involved in the financial services industry.
 Hawthorne came to New York in 1981 and graduated from Bronx Community College, before working as an accountant with the New York City Police Department for nine years.
 As of 2005, nine brothers and sisters are involved in the family business.

+In 2011, Golden Krust introduced a frozen microwavable Jamaican patty.
+In the ensuing years, the line of frozen patties (which now includes Spicy Beef, Mild Beef, Chicken, Jerk Chicken, Beyond Meat Spicy Beef, Beyond Meat Mild Beef) has expanded to reach over 20,000 grocery stores across the country from stores such as Walmart, Target, Publix, Costco, and more.
+In 2025, Golden Krust launched a new sub-brand exclusively for Walmart called 'Island Select'.

+A vibrant Golden Krust National Jamaican Patty Day tour event filled with guests enjoying food, drinks, and music.

+In 2015, Golden Krust created the inaugural National Jamaican Patty Day, celebrating the rich history of the Caribbean treat.
+What started out as a singular celebration at the original Golden Krust location on Gun Hill Road in the Bronx turned into a multi-state tour of events and promotions.
+These events have included appearances from Wayne Wonder, Kranium, Major Seven, Jesse Royal, Tifa, and Nigy Boy.

-Lowell Hawthorne was found dead of suicide on December 2, 2017, aged 57, inside a Golden Krust factory in the Bronx.
-He was in debt, faced tax liens in excess of $150,000, and a class-action lawsuit.
-Still, his death was mourned by many including former employees, colleagues and Jamaican Prime Minister Andrew Holness.
+Lowell Hawthorne passed away unexpectedly on December 2, 2017, aged 57.
+His death was mourned by many including former employees, colleagues and Jamaican Prime Minister Andrew Holness.
 Hawthorne was previously featured on the CBS reality television show Undercover Boss (Season 7, Episode 12) in 2016.

+In August 2024, Jacqueline Hawthorne-Robinson, sister of Founder Lowell Hawthorne, was announced as the new Chief Executive Officer of Golden Krust.
+She would announce in December of 2025 a plan to open 50 new restaurants in the next 5 years.

+In July 2025, Golden Krust opened their first location in an airport, with Terminal 8 of JFK hosting the first-of-its-kind location.

+In 2025, the MTA announced it would be phasing out the metro card.
+Golden Krust was one of a handful of local brands that partnered with the MTA to promote the end of the iconic public transit card.

+In May 2026, Golden Krust launched a new E-commerce store, which for the first time allows customers to order Bakery items (Hard Dough Bread, Wheat Bread, Bulla Cake, Tutti Frutti, Spice Bun, and Round Bun) and branded merchandise directly to their homes.